m0xpd/STRACHEY/README.md

 The weight settings are called 'Tunings' and they are selected from my [Tuning Strategy](https://github.com/m0xpd/TuningStrategyForVoltages) to be those which give an output which is musically useful.

+The tunings are arrange in three 'Banks';
+* Bank A are "Basic" Tunings,
+* Bank B are mainly MODES
+* Bank C are mainly 'Symmetric Scales'

 The tunings presently implemented in the code are tabulated below:

 | Tuning# | Description | Tuning Strategy # | Bank | Display |